lsangaraju-jpg/Food_App_Cookify/README.md

   Used to structure the web application.

 - **CSS Modules**
-  Used for scoped and maintainable styling, preventing global CSS conflicts.
+  Used for scoped and maintainable styling and preventing global CSS conflicts.

 ---